 You can use the new VS Code window to view and edit files, run commands in the terminal, and generally interact with the agent just like you would a local IDE-bound agent.

 When the agent has completed the work, you can open a pull request to have your changes opened for review and merging into the main branch.
 Select the agent from the threads list and click Create a PR.
 The agent will create a branch, commit the changes, and open a pull request for you.
+This will send a user message that will count against your quota.

 Agent takes Chat to the next level by allowing Augment to do things for you-that is create and make modifications directly to your codebase.
 Chat can explain code, create plans, and suggest changes which you can smartly apply one-by-one, but Agent takes it a step further by automatically implementing the entire plan and all code changes for you.